 Heartbreak Hotel, the penultimate number by the band’s warm up act, an Elvis impersonator, was being played out to a full house in the hot steamy arena.
 An official rapped on the dressing room door of Streetsound, and opened the door.

 ‘Ten minutes to go Mr Hampson,’ the official shouted.

 ‘Ok boys, look lively,’ Julian Hampson relays to the band, as they begin their final checks before readying themselves to leap onto the stage for their first number.

-Brian was the best Elvis impersonator in the business.
-The crowd were eating out of his hand.
-He launched into his last song, confident of a standing ovation and encore.
-It was an old Elvis favorite, An American Trilogy.
+Brian Hampson, father of Julian, is the best Elvis impersonator in the business.
+The Friday night crowd in the concert venue are eating out of his hand.
+He launches into his last song, confident of a standing ovation and encore.
+It was an old Elvis favourite, An American Trilogy.

 Oh, I wish I was in the land of cotton,

 Look away, look away, look away Dixie Land!

 In Dixie’s Land, where I was born in,